-The laboratory supports Ubuntu, which has "stable" and "bleeding edge" versions.
+The department supports Ubuntu, which has "stable" and "bleeding edge" versions.
 We strongly recommend use of the stable "LTS" version, which has support for five years, rather than the other versions which are only supported for nine months.
 A PhD student selecting a "stable" system should be able to use the same system for three years without requiring an upgrade.
 Those selecting "bleeding edge" are likely to want to keep up with the latest version, with a rolling upgrade to the latest version (either "early" in the cycle to try the latest features, or "late" to wait til teething problems are sorted).
 There may be pressure to upgrade if a system is no longer supported and there is a security problem with the system.
 Permanent members of staff are likely to require either rolling upgrades, or occasional reinstalls.

 The system aims as far as possible to be a simple “out of the box” installation: the criterion for altering things is purely to make the system interact comfortably with the laboratory infrastructure (such as printers, and the file servers which house your home directory among many other things), provide a "standard" set of packages, and to protect the security of the system.